farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 When you `Muscle`, you use your force to move, overcome or wreck the obstacle in front of you.

 > You might lift, punch, grapple, hack and slash.
 You might wrestle with a wild animal.
 You might blast a door open.
-You could try to fight in a formal duel (but `Finessing` might be better).
+You could try to fight in a formal duel (but `Finesse` might be better).

 When you `Finesse`, you employ dexterous manipulation or subtle misdirection.

 > You might steal something from someone's pocket.
 You might hack a security system.
 You might helm the controls of a ship.
-You could try to pick a lock (but `Tinkering` might be better).
+You could try to pick a lock (but `Tinker` might be better).

 When you `Move`, you quickly shift to a new position or get out of danger.